 My top 10 Essential Kitchen Tools.

 I love kitchen stores.
-I could spend hours looking at ladles, 50 kinds of skillets, baking pans and don't even get me started on dishes & glassware.
+I could spend hours looking at ladles, 50 kinds of skillets & dutch ovens and don’t even get me started on dishes & glassware.

 - A good knife & cutting board

 - Large stockpot for pasta and soups